-There are three 32-bit PCI slots in this motherboard.
+This motherboard has three 32-bit PCI slots.
 The slots support PCI cards such as a LAN card, SCSI card, USB card, and other cards that comply with PCI specifications.

 The following figure shows a LAN card installed on a PCI slot.